arogyadhakal/a99/README.md

 - Add User to Database
 - Connect Case to Firebase API
 - Add Firebase API Endpoints
-- Display Cases for all signed in users
+- Display Cases for all signed-in users

 # Deliverables